DSSGxUK/s22_wmca/README.md

 ## Solar_PV

 The solar pv process invloves using a mix of python scripts and jupyter notebooks.
 User should see the README in the [solar_pv](https://github.com/DSSGxUK/s22_wmca/tree/main/solar_pv) folder for instructions on running the solar_pv process.

-## Technical Documentation

-The [technical_docs](https://github.com/DSSGxUK/s22_wmca/tree/main/technical_docs) contain all the technical methodology of the project.
-It explains the use, functionality, creation and architecture of the project.
-This will serve as a "How-to" guide for any user to know how the project works.

 ## Contributors